 The following plan can be adapted for you if you prefer not to camp overnight on a raised platform, deep in Amazon wilderness.

-Mid-afternoon we will head out on a walk in search of wildlife.
+Mid-afternoon we will head out again in search of wildlife.

 Day 7 – Amazon to Andes